atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 #### b) Assignment of Domain name to your static IP <a name="domain2IP"></a>

-Next step is to point your domain to your virtual machine running DESS.
+Next step is to point your domain to your virtual machine running dess.

 Search for `Cloud DNS`